pep8speaks-org/pep8speaks/README.md

 The config file is not required for it to work.
 The default settings are shown above in the image.

+# How to fix?

+ - Check the errors locally by the command line tool [pycodestyle](https://github.com/PyCQA/pycodestyle) (previously known as `pep8`).
+ - [autopep8](https://github.com/hhatto/autopep8) is another command line tool to fix the issues.

 ## Media

  - [Product Hunt](https://www.producthunt.com/posts/pep8-speaks)